Finnfund’s investments empower women in developing countries

 International criteria for gender equality investments

 How can investments be determined in such a way that they are guaranteed to promote gender equality?
-Finnfund classifies its investments using 2X criteria, which have been defined by 2X Challenge, an international investment initiative to promote financing for women.
+Finnfund classifies its investments using 2X criteriaLink to another website.(Opens New Window), which have been defined by 2X Challenge, an international investment initiative to promote financing for women.

 ”Shared criteria help us follow the gender equality investment field and compare investments.
 However, we are more interested in the types of change and impact that can be generated through our investments,” says Kaisa Alavuotunki.